Adriano-7/Packman/docs/README.md

 >>
 >>**Consequences**\
 By using this pattern, we've delegated each responsibility to each class, now respecting the SRP.
+> There will only be one reason for each class to change.

 >>**Problem in Context**\
 >>A possible but bad solution would be to have multiple flags for the states in the Game and use a switch-case statement.
-Any controller (controls movement of entities) could modify those flags which would make the game/application change behaviour
+Any controller (controls movement of entities) could modify those flags which would make the game/application change behaviour.
+> This is a violation of the OCP.
->>The controller for the player(s) should receive input from the user(s)
+>>Also, the controllers should be able to receive input from the user.
 >>
 >>**The Pattern**\
 We used the **State** Pattern to modify behaviour according to the state.
 This pattern allows you to represent different states with different subclasses.
 We can switch to a different state of the "game" by switching to another implementation (another subclass of State).
 Our game (main class) has a state and any controller can modify it.
 The state represents what's going on in the application.
+This pattern allows us to avoid the scattered conditional logic by using polymorphism.
 In the classes below, there's also present the usage of a FactoryMethod, allowing the subclasses of State to denote their controller and viewer of choice.
-This pattern allows us to avoid the scattered conditional logic by using polymorphism.
+>> This will allow them to pass input from the user to their controller.
+>>
 >>
 >>**Implementation**
 >>